-NORTH BERGEN, NJ – (September 12, 2019) The International Longshoremen’s Association, AFL-CIO is disaffiliating with the Maritime Labor Alliance (MLA), an organization it helped create seven years ago that brought together six national maritime unions who pledged to collectively promote maritime solidarity against attacks on jurisdiction; strengthen its collective bargaining position with maritime labor employers and be the voice for all maritime workers.
+NORTH BERGEN, NJ – (September 12, 2019) The International Longshoremen’s Association is disaffiliating with the Maritime Labor Alliance (MLA), an organization it helped create seven years ago that brought together six national maritime unions who pledged to collectively promote maritime solidarity against attacks on jurisdiction; strengthen its collective bargaining position with maritime labor employers and be the voice for all maritime workers.

 Citing a failure by the current MLA leadership to follow through on the organization’s original mission, ILA President Harold Daggett announced today that his union was disaffiliating with the Maritime Labor Alliance.